tmbeck/colsav-edit/README.md

 # Colonization-SAV-files
 SAV file reader, editor, and tools

+Based on the work by [nawagers](https://github.com/nawagers/Colonization-SAV-files).

 The goal of this project is to describe as much of the format of the save game files for Colonization 3.0 as possible and to build a Python module that can read, modify, and rebuild valid SAV files.

 Included are some helper files.
 The scripts are written for Python 3.6 and should be cross platform.
 It may be helpful to note that Colonization has two autosave slots.
 File COLONY09.SAV is saved at the end of every turn (when the year changes).
 File COLONY08.SAV is saved at the end of each decade in the game.
 These are available in the load screen, but not the save screen.

 ## ALLTERRA.MP
 A map file built with the map editor that features all the different terrain types as islands in the north of the map.
 The south of the map contains 1 large continent.
 The east coast has all the base terrain types laid out in 3x3 patterns meant to easily build coastal and inland colonies.
 The colony should be located 1 tile north of the moutains.
 This gives 1 mountain square for ore, 1 sea square for fishing and sea port, and 6 forested squares.
 The north and west sides of the colony have a river for faster piece movement.
 The next 3x3 grid inland features the same base terrain type but only has 1 forested square in the E. The SE ocean tile allows for fishing over farming.

 Further west along the north shore is larger 5x5 terrain sections, with 1 cental mountain and a river running N/S on the west edge.

 ## hex_compare.py
 A helper script to compare the hex differences between two files with the address ranges programmed in.
 If a different number of units, colonies, or villages exists, it will attempt to drop that section and compare the remainder.
 The way to use the script is to edit the path variable at the top and plug in the save file numbers that you want to compare.

 Generally you want to make as few changes as possible between comparisons.
 If you're going to have a unit perform an action, try to have the next unit in the move order list have no orders so the game will wait for you to do something.
 Use a similar unit pause concept for other actions too.

 Example: You want to see how "load food" is stored in a trade route:
 1. Create a trade route that has load food at the first stop.